julz/docs/docs/getting-started/first-service.md

 ==**In this tutorial, we are going to deploy a "Hello world" Service!**== This service will accept an environment variable, `TARGET`, and print "`Hello ${TARGET}!`."

-For those of you familiar with other **kubernetes** tools, this may seem familiar.
+For those of you familiar with other **source-to-url** tools, this may seem familiar.
 However, since our "Hello world" Service is being deployed as a Knative Service, it gets some **super powers (scale-to-zero, traffic-splitting) out of the box** :rocket:.

 ## Knative Service: "Hello world!"
 === "kn"